anton2yakovlev/auto_correct_text/README.md

 # Auto-correct text
 Correcting typos in a word based on the frequency dictionary.

-The algorithm is base on the distance between words according to the Levenshtein-Damerau algorithm, and the frequency of words in the language.
+This algorithm is based on the distance between words according to the Levenshtein-Damerau algorithm, and the frequency of words in the language.

 There is a choice of three functions for calculating the best option: linear, exponential and exponential.
 The parameters for these functions are user-definable.